 - How do we expect people to react?
 What are the risks?
 Do we have any insights?
 Could we create a sample group and test our ideas and approach with them?
 (Involvement driver)

-- How will we develop our people to do this (new behaviour)?
+- How will we develop our people to do this (new behavior)?
 Do we expect that all our people can make this change?
 Are we planning to provide some learning or training?
 What are HR doing to change our personal development process to support this change?
 Do we have a role profile or description of someone doing this well?
 (Learning driver)

-- How will we support and reward people over the longer term who do support this change?
+- How will we support and reward people over the long term who do support this change?
 Should this be reflected in our people development and performance management processes?
 Are there any quick wins that might help us build early momentum and demonstrate some progress?
 (Sustaining)

 If your Head of Internal Communications asks you these questions, you will start to include them very early in the process.
 You will start to think of them as a trusted adviser rather than an implementer and supporter.

 Is there a downside?
 Your role and responsibilities will start to expand and it will take time for your resources to catch up.
-You will be asked to play a role in every change initiative in the organisation!
+You will be asked to play a role in every change initiative in the organization!
 But there again, I’ve always thought we were happier when busy.Learn how Poppulo can help you achieve your internal communication goals in 2017.Request a demo